meAmidos/gopactor/README.md

 ### Intercept spawning of children
 It is a common pattern to let actors spawn child actors and communicate with them.
 Good as it is, this pattern often stays in the way of writing deterministic tests.
 Given that child-spawning and communication happen in the background asynchronously, it can be seen more like a side-effect that can interfere with our tests in many unpredictable ways.

-So, the current Gopactor's approach is to intercept all spawn invocations and instead of spawning what is requested, spawn no-op null-actors that are guaranteed to not communicate with parents in any way.
-It is planned to evolve this approach to something even more useful and configurable in the future.
+By default, Gopactor intercepts all spawn invocations and instead of spawning what is requested, it spawns no-op null-actors.
+These actors are guaranteed to not communicate with their parents in any way.
+If you do no want Gopactor to substitute spawned actors, you can easily disable this behavior via configuration options.

 ### Goconvey-style assertions
 Gopactor provides a bunch of assertion functions to be used with the very popular testing framework Goconvey (http://goconvey.co/).
 For instance,